 Mr. Knudtson graduated from UC Berkeley with a Major in Geography and a Minor in Education.
 After college, he received a Certificate of Permaculture design from the Occidental Arts and Ecology Center.

-Mr. Kwett studied Comparative Literature at UC Berkeley, and has previously studied Political Science, French, and German at UC Santa Cruz and Université Lumière Lyon-II in Lyon, France.
+Mr. Kwett received his BA with Honors in Comparative Literature at UC Berkeley, and has previously studied Political Science, French, and German at UC Santa Cruz and Université Lumière Lyon-II in Lyon, France.
 As an experienced math and humanities tutor and teacher, Mr. Kwett works closely with each student to help develop their reading, writing, analytical and critical thinking abilities.
 Mr.

 Rita Lilly is familiar to audiences in oratorio, recital, and opera, but most notably for her performances of baroque and early music.
 She has been lauded by The New York Times for “possessing a voice of strength, clarity, and virtuosity” and by the S.F.
 Classical Voice for “having a pure, silvery voice with plenty of color.”
 Ms.